surbhi18/MoML/README.md

 - Mathematics for Machine Learning (MML) by Marc Deisenroth, A. Aldo Faisal, and Cheng Soon Ong.
 Available as PDF [here](https://mml-book.github.io/book/mml-book.pdf).
 - Linear Algebra Review and Reference by Zico Kolter.
 Available as PDF [here](http://www.cs.cmu.edu/~zkolter/course/15-884/linalg-review.pdf).

+## Grading

+Your grade will be based on three components: **Paper Presentation + Review 30%; Class Participation 25%; Final Project 45% (10% proposal + 10% progress report + 15% final report + 10% presentation)**.
+There will be no homeworks or exams.

+## Course Project

+The project can either be a literature survey or include original research:

+- **Literature survey**: You can pick any topic covered in the class or in the broader area of modern machine learning for your literature survey.
+Your survey must include in-depth summaries and exposition of relevant papers on the chosen topic, comparing and contrasting them.
+To keep the scope fixed, make sure to get the list of papers to include in the survey approved by the instructor.

+- **Original research**: It can be either theoretical or empirical (or a mix of the two).
+Make sure to get it approved by the instructor.
+If you choose this option, you can do it either individually or in groups of 2.
+You are encouraged to use your current research in the project.
+The best outcome of this type of project is a manuscript that is publishable at a major machine learning conference (COLT, ICML, NeurIPS, ICLR etc.) or journal (TMLR, JMLR).

+Here is the tentative timeline for the course project:

+- Project proposal (due on Oct 10 2022): A short document with at most 2 pages of content (plus references) (1) _survey_: stating the list of papers you plan to survey, and the reasons behind your choice (why you think it is important or interesting), (2) _original research_: describing the proposed problem, why it is interesting, and a brief list of references to prior work.
+Please be mindful of not being overly ambitious, and scoping the projects appropriately.

+- Midway progress report (due on Nov 15 2023): A document with roughly 3-4 pages of content (plus references) highlighting the progress you have made so far, and your plan for the remaining of the semester.
+Compared to the proposal, this should be more concrete and detailed, with preliminary results that you may have.

+- Final project presentations will be held in class on Dec 5 & 7 2023.
+Format will be decided based on the number of groups.

+- Final project reports (due on Dec 15 2023): This should be in the style of a NeurIPS paper.
+You are allowed up to 8 pages (you do not need to use all 8) of content with unlimited appendices.

 ## Resources

 We will be reading several seminal works in machine learning as well as very recent works that have not yet been peer-reviewed.
 Therefore, learning how to effectively read, review, and present research papers will be a primary focus of the class.
 [Learning Theory Alliance](www.let-all.com) has some very helpful resources on tips for effectively reading papers ([read1](https://let-all.com/assets/slides/How-to-ALT22-Aaditya.pdf) and [read2](https://let-all.com/assets/slides/How-to-ALT22-Sam.pdf)) and reviewing ([review1](https://let-all.com/assets/slides/How-to-ALT22-Csaba.pdf)) that I encourage you to check out.
 The first lecture will cover some of this material.

 ## Wellness Statement

-Your mental health and wellbeing are incredibly important to us and we recognize the stresses (both school and non-school related) that many of you may be under here at Penn.
-We encourage you to come speak to the us as well as the TAs if you have any extenuating circumstances as you progress through this course.
+Your mental health and wellbeing are incredibly important to me and I recognize the stresses (both school and non-school related) that many of you may be under here at Penn.
+I encourage you to come speak to me if you have any extenuating circumstances as you progress through this course.

-We want to make sure that you are aware of some of the mental health resources here at Penn.
+I want to make sure that you are aware of some of the mental health resources here at Penn.
-- [Student health and counseling](https://wellness.upenn.edu/student-health-and-counseling): the primary care and psychological care division of Wellness at
-Penn which can be used to schedule counseling appointments.
+- [Student health and counseling](https://wellness.upenn.edu/student-health-and-counseling): the primary care and psychological care division of Wellness at Penn which can be used to schedule counseling appointments.
 - [Mental health at Penn](https://wellness.upenn.edu/): Penn’s mental health hub.
 - If there is any urgent concern, please contact CAPS at 215-898-7021 for emergency help.